-Are you thinking of hiring a live-in caregiver?
+Is it time to hire a live-in caregiver?
+Have you put this off until the last possible moment?
 If your spouse or family member is too much for you to handle alone, this is an option you may want to consider.
 Making such a decision may have come after much deliberation and soul-searching on your part as the primary caregiver.

 First of all, if you've come to this conclusion, you realize that you as the primary caregiver are not able to do this alone.
 You may or may not have nursing care at this point, either full or part-time for your husband.
 If not, this is a good place to start.
 And if yes, ask the company you are with if they offer or can recommend someone or a company that has this kind of service.